Grove of Titans, Coast Redwoods

 My thoughts about future trails and boardwalks

 To anybody ready to donate $10,000.00 to $1,000,000 ... it may be a good idea to ask for a final plan before giving your money.
-When I heard about the $1,000,000 price ceiling for Grove of Titans, I thought Holy-Cow! ...
-Red tape set aside, if this was protected private land, wonders could be done for $250K.
-But it was also a shock to hear rangers must bring an archaeologist for something as basic as a single sign post ... literally.
+When I heard about the $1400,000 price ceiling for Grove of Titans, I thought Holy-Cow! ...
+Red tape set aside, if this was private land, wonders could be done for $250K.
+But it was also a shock to hear rangers must bring an archaeologist to set a single sign post ... literally.

 In Grove of Titans, the social trails where vegetation is already trampled may be the better choice for future trails.
 A lot of it may not need rails or boardwalks.
 The earth is already compacted.
-Hopefully they don't add any of the nasty looking synthetic fabric that keeps popping it's ugly head up on a few other redwood hiking trails like Boyscout Tree trail near the first bridge.
-It's unnatural looking and becomes no better than trash left on the trail if that happens.
+Hopefully they don't add any of the nasty looking synthetic fabric that keeps popping up on a few other redwood hiking trails like Boyscout Tree trail near the first bridge.
+It's unnatural looking like trash on the trail.

 These titans can drop gigantic chunks of wood like El Viejo del Norte did in 2008, or Godwood Creek Giant did in 2010.
 This is why excess deck or boardwalk may become repairs or money down the drain.
-So if you plan to spend $5,000.00 or more, gather all the facts and information possible before signing your check and handing it over.
+So if you plan to spend $5,000.00 or more, gather all the facts and information possible before signing your check.
 In fact, Sreaming Titans emphasizes this point.
-Steve Sillett and Marie Antoinne mentioned in The Wild Trees pertaining to Screaming Titans, late 2001.
-It's tops were described as "an unstable death trap ready to collapse, so they used another redwood to ascend and cross back over.
-Since 2001, I don't believe that rotting hulk of wood has fallen out of the top yet.
-It may be one more redwood ready to crush decks or boardwalks during any year.
-Routing trails and boardwalks beneath disintegrating redwoods increases the odds of bodies directly beneath tons of collapsing wood.
+Steve Sillett and Marie Antoinne are mentioned in The Wild Trees about Screaming Titans in late 2001.
+It's tops were described as "unstable death trap" ready to collapse.
+Since 2001, I don't believe that wood has fallen out of the top yet.
+It may be ready to crush decks or boardwalks any year.
+Routing boardwalks beneath disintegrating redwoods increases the odds of bodies beneath tons of debris.